 Have you noticed that your dog is having red, inflamed, itchy eye and releasing smelly discharge?
 If yes, then, don’t be panic because dog eye infection is a treatable condition.
 But in cases, if left untreated it can lead to blindness.
-There are some common eye problems including conjunctivitis in dogs, epiphora, glaucoma, dry eye, abnormal eyelids and bacterial or viral dog eye infection.
+There are some common eye problems including conjunctivitis in dogs, epiphora, glaucoma, dry eye, abnormal eyelids, and bacterial or viral dog eye infection.
 There are a variety of signs and causes of every condition.
-We will look into signs, causes, diagnosis and dog eye infection treatment and also how to prevent it.
+We will look into signs, causes, diagnosis, and treatment and also how to prevent it.

 Dog Eye Infection Symptoms

 Most commonly seen symptoms include